mr-salwin/weather-project/ReadMe.txt

-(optional if you want your own private weather application then probably have to create your own keys from the supabase website by logging and getting those keys other wise its a open source website anyone can use)
+(optional if you want your own private weather application then probably have to create your own keys from the supabase website by logging and getting those keys and adding them to the .env file , other wise its a open source website anyone can use)